securitybunker/databunker.org/content/home/definitions/critical-data-segregation/index.md

 **Critical data segregation** is the practice of separating sensitive or critical data from other less sensitive data within a system or organization.
 The goal is to enhance security and minimize the risk of unauthorized access or compromise of the critical information.

 **Databunker** provides a one-stop-shop solution to implement critical data segregation for your organization.
-Databunker will be used to store your customer personal records in secure and compliant way.
+Databunker is used to store customer personal records in secure and compliant way.

 * **Personally Identifiable Information** (**PII**)
 * **Personal Health Information** (**PHI**)
 * **Know Your Customer** (**KYC**) records
 * **Payment Card Industry** (**PCI**) data

-**Data breaches** are a widespread problem today, especially in a thriving cybercriminal landscape.
+In today’s cybercriminal landscape, **data breaches** pose a significant threat.

-Organizations that fall victim to a data breach may mitigate GDPR fines by implementing data protection measures such as **encryption**.
+Developers can rely on Databunker's robust security measures, built with a strong emphasis on security by design and privacy by design principles.
+It effectively safeguards against **SQL injections** and **unfiltered GraphQL requests**, significantly reducing the risk of exposing sensitive records.

-Databunker was built to prevent sensitive records exposure via **SQL injections** and **unfiltered GraphQL requests**.
+With Databunker's user-friendly API, developers can easily store and retrieve encrypted user records, similar to working with a NoSQL database.
+In addition, Databunker creates a secure hash-based search index for quick user record lookup using email address, token id, phone number, or login name.

-Instead of talking to Databunker using SQL, your backend code will have to call an API function to retrieve specific user records.
-It is similar to any NoSQL database API.
-You can only lookup user records if you know his **email address**, **phone number**, **login name** or **unique token id**.
+By default, Databunker takes a proactive approach to security by disabling the API call that allows dumping all user records at once.
+This crucial measure mitigates the potential for attackers to extract all sensitive data in a single attempt.
+It provides an additional layer of security to the system.

 ![Pseudonymized identity](/img/pseudonymized-identity.png)